surtarso/ASAPCabinetFE/README.md

 - Highscore tracking.

 ## In Development now:
 Check out how the editor is looking using the latest build!
-Still a work in progress and most functionalities are not yet implemented.
+Still a work in progress and some functionalities are not yet implemented.
 Use it's own binary `ASAPCabinetFE-Editor` or start with `ASAPCabinetFE --editor` (or `-e` for short) to open it up.
-Suggestions at this early stage are highly appreciated!
+Suggestions are highly appreciated!

 - Integration of [VPXGUITools](https://github.com/surtarso/vpx-gui-tools) for table management. (--editor)